 - Ask health professionals where you work or volunteer.
 (Make every effort to get to know the health care professionals where you work/volunteer.
 They can be great people to talk with, shadow, learn from, and they can be great connections to other health professionals.)

 - Search online directories and call or write to professionals working in areas of interest to you.

 - Start with people you know:

-- Set up an appointment by email or phone.
-Share your interest in the field in which the person you are contacting works and ask if they would be willing to meet for a short (20-30 minute) informational interview.
+- Reach out and ask to meet by phone or video chat.
+Share your interest in healthcare and ask if they would be willing to meet for a short (20-30 minute) informational interview.
 Let this person know who referred you (if applicable).
-If you would like ideas on what to say, please click here for guidance.

-- Prepare for the interview by learning about the person you will interview (if possible) and preparing questions (Sample Questions for Info Interviews).
+- Prepare for the interview by learning about the person you will interview (if possible) and preparing questions.

 - Initiate and keep the conversation going.
-Ask questions you came up with ahead of time, allow the conversation to go in other directions, and be ready for the interviewee to ask you questions, too.
+Ask the questions that you came up with ahead of time but let the conversation go in other directions as well.
+Also, be ready for them to ask you questions!

 - Stick to your 20-30 minute time frame.

 - Ask for recommendations of other professionals you might contact to interview.
-Be sure to find out if you can use this person’s name when you approach their recommendations for additional interviews.
+Be sure to find out if you can use this person’s name when you approach the people they recommend for additional interviews.

 - If the conversation has gone well, ask this person if they might let you to shadow them (see here for information on shadowing).

 - Ask if you can contact this person again if you have questions in the future.